Mause/crowdfunding_back_end/README.md

 ### A screenshot of Insomnia, demonstrating a successful GET method for any endpoint.

+(./images/screenshotget.png)

 ### A screenshot of Insomnia, demonstrating a successful POST method for any endpoint.

+(./images/screenshotpost.png)

 ## A screenshot of Insomnia, demonstrating a token being returned.

+(./images/screenshottoken.png)

 ## Step by step instructions for how to register a new user and create a new project (i.e. endpoints and body data).

+Step One: To create a new user in Insomnia, start by creating a new HTTP Request, changing Get to Post, click on Body, change text to JSON and enter username, password and email.
+The http address next to post should end in /users/.
+(./images/screenshotstepone.png)

+Step Two: Next, replace /users/ with /api-token-auth/ in the post http address.
+Log in user details to generate a token.
+(./images/screenshotsteptwo.png)

+Step Three: Next, click on Auth, choose Bearer Token from the dropdown list, copy the token generated in the previous step, and paste in the Token field.
+Write the word token in the Prefix field.
+(./images/screenshotstepthree.png)

+Step Four: Make sure /projects/ is at the end of the Post http address.
+In the body field (JSON), fill in the following fields: title, description, goal, image, is_open and owner.
+(./images/screenshotstepfour.png)

 ## Project Requirements